-Seycove Secondary Community School is small, urban, High School located in North Vancouver.
+Seycove Secondary Community School is a small urban high school located in North Vancouver.
 It is located within the Deep Cove community and is part of a Family of Schools that includes Cove Cliff, Dorothy Lynas, and Sherwood Park Elementary Schools.
-Isolated by geography, the Deep Cove community has many of the characteristics of a rural town.
-Seycove Secondary is a comprehensive school, providing a broad range of educational opportunities for students.
+At Seycove Secondary, we strive to provide challenges for all of us to learn, share and grow in a supportive environment, to maintain respect for others, the environment and ourselves and to acquire skills, knowledge and attitudes needed to contribute to a diverse society.